efborchardt/razzie-win-intervals/README.md

 2. Expose an API to:
    - Retrieve the producer with the longest interval between consecutive wins.
    - Retrieve the producer with the fastest consecutive wins.
+   - Retrieve all Golden Raspberry Awards movies available in database.

 ### Features:
 - Read CSV data into an in-memory database upon application startup.